yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 ## Directions
 1. Download this [keys template](https://yuzu-emu.org/help/quickstart/console.keys).
 It will help make sure you don't miss anything in the next steps.
 2. We will now boot biskeydump on your switch to dump your BIS (Built-In Storage) keys.
     - 2a.
 Extract the `TegraRcmSmash1213.zip` zip file you downloaded in the prerequisites.
-Extract the `biskeydumpv6.zip` file you downloaded earlier and but the put the `biskeydump.bin` in the `TegraRcmSmash1213/x64` folder.
+Extract the `biskeydumpv6.zip` file you downloaded earlier and put the `biskeydump.bin` in the `TegraRcmSmash1213/x64` folder.
     - 2b.
 Open Zadig
     - 2c.
 Plug your switch into your computer.
     - 2d.
 Power off your switch while it is still connected to your computer.